GreazyMcSC/GreazyCracker/DISCLAIMER.md

 # DISCLAIMER NOTICE

-## WHAT IS REVENS?
+## WHAT IS GreazyCracker?

-ReVens is a Windows-based and AI-powered Reverse Engineering Toolkit "All-In-One", built for security purposes (malware analysis, penetration testing) and educational use only.
+GreazyCracker is a Windows-based and AI-powered Reverse Engineering Toolkit "All-In-One", built for security purposes (malware analysis, penetration testing) and educational use only.
 It serves as a comprehensive package manager for reverse engineering tools.

 ## LEGAL & ETHICAL NOTICE

 Respecting the rights of software developers is paramount.
 Engaging in activities such as bypassing software protections or reverse engineering software without explicit permission is not only generally illegal, but also unethical.
 It's essential to utilize software in the manner intended by its creators and in compliance with the stipulated terms of service or license agreement.

-**By using ReVens, you agree to use this toolkit solely for:**
+**By using GreazyCracker, you agree to use this toolkit solely for:**

 * Authorized security research and penetration testing
 * Malware analysis in controlled environments